 Frankly, we don’t care if you want to live tiny or go on big adventures like we do.

-What we DO care about is encouraging you to be aware of what you consume (through eating or buying), how you live (and how that impacts the environment), and whether you are living a life you LOVE.
+What we DO care about is encouraging you to be aware of what you consume (through eating or buying), how you live (and how that impacts the environment), and if you are living a life you LOVE.
+If you’re not, Angie can help.

 Yukon takes the pictures.

-We’re “living tiny” with one big Labrador retriever named Rex and big yellow cat name Hobbes.
+We’re “living tiny” with one big Labrador retriever named Rex and a big yellow cat name Hobbes.